beameio/beame-insta-ssl/README.md

 From Ngrok documentation:
 > If you want your certificates to match and be protected from man-in-the-middle attacks, you need two things.
 First, you'll need to buy an SSL (TLS) certificate

-You either pay for a certificate or Ngrok terminates SSL for you, which is not very secure, and you need to be on a premuium package with ngrok.
-With beame-insta-ssl you get both free _and_ secure communications.
+You either pay for a certificate or Ngrok terminates SSL for you, which is not very secure, and you need to be using a premium package with ngrok.
+With beame-insta-ssl, you get both free _and_ secure communications.

 ## Who is beame-insta-ssl for?